chen-si-tong/chen-si-tong.github.io/_docs/2 Temporal Characteristics/Analysis.md

        width="800"
        height="600"
        >

-Next pictures show that the occurrence of fires incidents varies by hour and day of the week.

-       >

-It is important to figure out whether there are any patterns in week days and hours as well.
-In the visualization below , we can see the different patterns that take place during the different hours of every week day.
+We have already talked about the pattern on months.
+It is also important to figure out whether there are any patterns in week days and hours as well.
+In the visualization below, we can see the different patterns that take place during the different hours of every week day.
 We can clearly see that the majority of incidents happen late in the evening.
 Sunday seem to the week day with the majority of cases.

 <embed